31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 In addition to the germs on your hands, your keyboard collects crumbs, hair, and dead skin cells.
 Every two months, use compressed air to get all the crumbs out.
 And then use a cotton swab dabbed in a little rubbing alcohol to wipe between the keys.
 Cleaning the keyboard regularly is a good way to stop germs in their tracks.

 When was the last time you cleaned behind the refrigerator, including the coils?
 Periodically cleaning the coils takes just 15 minutes and can help reduce electricity bills while also extending the life of your refrigerator.
 Try cleaning the coils every six months.
+These garage mistakes could put you in danger.

 You use your phone throughout the day, but your hands (and face) aren’t always clean, so your phone picks up all that bacteria.
 Check with the manufacturer for cleaning directions for your phone.
 And for your landline cordless phone, wipe it down with a disinfecting wipe about once a week.